netpositive-money/netpositive-money.github.io/elm-pages/content/faq/index.md

 We do not want to take your money.
 In the spirit of Bitcoin, this is a voluntary and decentralized effort.
 So ideally, you select the cause and the amount you want to give, estimate the amount of CO2 offset, and report that to us, as anonymously or publicly as you want.
-In order to make that easier for you, we are curating a list of charities that we believe are helpful and that work with us to automatically report the numbers so we can measure our impact as bitcoiners.
+In order to make that easier for you, we are curating a [list of organisations](partners) that we believe are helpful and that work with us to automatically report the numbers so we can measure our impact as bitcoiners.
 And we have made the [calculator page](https://netpositive.money/calculator) to give you an idea of how much CO2 you might want to offset.

 In general, we'd recommend indexing risk by donating (as a community) to a wide array of initiatives with different approaches.
 You can just select those that